TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Books
 *   Investigations

+*   Tentative Deal Reached for Christine Blasey Ford to Testify Thursday
 *   Menendez in Jeopardy as NJ Senate Challenger Makes Push
+*   In MO, Trump Vows to Eliminate "Lingering Stench" at DOJ, FBI
 *   Cruz, O'Rourke Trade Attacks During Testy 1st Texas Debate
-*   In MO, Trump Vows to Eliminate "Lingering Stench" at DOJ, FBI
-*   Trump, Obama Hit the Trail--for Better and for Worse
 *   Electorate Makeup Will Be Key to Midterm Outcome
 *   Presidential Job Approval
 *   Cartoons of the Week